apache/mxnet/doc/env_var.md

   - Maximum number of temp workspace we can allocate to each device.
   - Set this to small number can save GPU memory.
   - It will also likely to decrease level of parallelism, which is usually OK.
+* MXNET_EXEC_INPLACE_GRAD_SUM_CAP (default=8)
+	- When doing gradient accumulation from gradients bigger than this cap, use AddTo logic to save temp gradient memory.
+	- This optimization be helpful to save memory in settings such as RNN.
 * MXNET_ENGINE_TYPE (default=ThreadedEnginePerDevice)
   - The type of underlying execution engine of MXNet.
   - List of choices